Kallak mine

-The proposed Kallak mine is a, highly controversial, plan to exploit one of the largest unexploited iron ore deposits in Sweden.
+The proposed Kallak mine is a controversial plan to exploit one of the largest unexploited iron ore deposits in Sweden.

 Background

 The mining of iron ore in Sweden is a huge industry and is centred mainly in northern Sweden.
 The country holds 60% of Europe's identified iron ore deposits and is as of 2021 responsible for 90% of Europe's iron ore extraction and 5% of the world's reserves in 2014.

 More than 96% of total ore production comes from the mines in the northern region, known as Norrland.
 Comprising 10 of the 12 active mines in the country, these mines lie in Sápmi (historically "Lapland"), the traditional territory of the Sámi, the only Indigenous people in Scandinavia.

 Location and community

-The proposed site of a new mine known as Kallak (the Swedish form of Gállok, the original name of the place in the Lule Saami language) is located on an island in the hydropower-regulated Little Lule River between the (non-Sami) villages of Björkholmen and Randijaur in the municipality of Jokkmokk in the province of Norrbotten in northern Sweden.
-It is located near to the hydropower plant Parki, and the regulation reservoirs Parkijaure and Randijaure.
+The proposed site of a new mine known as Kallak (the Swedish form of Gállak, the original name of the place in the Lule Sámi language, derived from the Sámi family name Gállak which is a lineage of Sámis that gave name to many places in Sarek such as Gállakjávrre and Gállakvárre.
+The name has later been wrongfully distorted into Gállok) is located on an island in the hydropower-regulated Little Lule River between the (non-Sámi) villages of Björkholmen and Randijaur in the municipality of Jokkmokk in the province of Norrbotten in northern Sweden.
+It is located near the hydropower plant Parki, and the regulation reservoirs Parkijaure and Randijaure.
 Björkholmen and Randijaur have around 100 inhabitants, constituting the permanent residents of Gállok/Kallak.

-The site is on the ancestral lands of the indigenous Sami people and forms part of the reindeer winter grazing lands of the Sami community of Jåhkågasska tjiellde.
+The site is on the ancestral lands of the indigenous Sámi people and forms part of the reindeer winter grazing lands of the Sámi community of Jåhkågasska tjiellde.
 The community consists of approximately one hundred members, of which around half work directly with reindeer herding.
 While this is the community primarily affected by the mining proposal, two other neighbouring Sámi communities would also be indirectly affected.